3box/keramik/keramik/src/setup_network.md

 # Setting Up a Network

 With the operator running we can now define a Ceramic network.

 Place the following network definition into the file `small.yaml`.
-You can also use a [custom image](./custom_runner_image.md) for the runner when setting up a network.

 ```yaml
 # small.yaml